 The Company sells ethanol and reformulated ethanol-blended gasoline under short-term agreements at prevailing market prices.
+Ethanol and reformulated ethanol-blended gasoline sales consists of sales to customers through purchases from third-party suppliers in which the Company takes physical control of the ethanol and reformulated ethanol-blended gasoline and accepts risk of loss.
+Starting in the second quarter of 2011, the Company began to sell farmesene-derived products, which are procured from contracted third parties.
 Revenues are recognized, net of discounts and allowances, once passage of title and risk of loss has occurred and contractually specified acceptance criteria have been met, provided all other revenue recognition criteria have also been met.